 As a school we are committed to providing an environment which encourages all students to maximise their potential, including more able students and those who have a particular talent.
 Provision for our more able and talented students begins in lessons, however it extends to include a range of enrichment activities across the year groups.
-To find out more about recent events click on one of the links from this page.

 Identifying more able and talented students